 When I’m talking about writing during a school visit, I ask the teachers to close their eyes so I can take a quick poll of the assembled students: How many of you love to write?
 I ask.
 How many of you hate to write?
 How many of you feel like it depends on what you’re being asked to write?

 As you might guess, the majority of hands go up at the last question.
 In fact, a lot of the kids who raised their hands when I asked who hated to write change their minds and join the “it depends” group.
 Still, there are still a few who don’t budge.
 They hate to write and that’s all there is to it.

 What’s a teacher—or a parent—to do?

-Let’s stipulate that the kids who say they hate to write don’t have learning disabilities or struggle with writing because English is their second language.
-The kids we’re discussing are kids who are fluent in English and do well (or well enough) in their classes, but when it comes to writing they struggle.
+Let’s stipulate that the students who say they hate to write don’t have learning disabilities or struggle with writing because English is their second language.
+The kids we’re discussing are students who are fluent in English and do well (or well enough) in their classes, but when it comes to writing they struggle.
 Let’s call them reluctant writers.